tobiawolaju/The-Intern/README.md

 Send screenshots of the analytics dashboard
 ```

-The planner decomposes these goals into actionable steps.
+The agent planner converts these goals into actionable steps.

 ---

-### Messaging & Reports
+## Messaging and Reports

-The agent can respond with:
+The Intern can respond with:

 * text summaries
-* annotated screenshots
+* screenshots
-* UI highlights
+* annotated UI explanations
 * status reports

 ---

-### Multi-Device Operation
+## Multi-Device Operation

-Multiple computers can run **local agent clients** connected to a single cloud brain.
+Multiple computers can run **local agent clients** connected to a shared cloud brain.

-This allows a user to control multiple machines remotely.
+This enables:

+* remote operation
+* multi-machine orchestration
+* centralized reasoning

 ---

-### AI Tool Usage
+## AI Tool Usage

-The Intern can call AI tools for tasks such as:
+The Intern can call external AI tools for:

 * code generation
-* searching
 * reasoning
+* information retrieval
-* UI analysis
+* UI interpretation

 ---

 # System Architecture

-The system consists of **two major components**:
+The Intern consists of **two primary systems**:

 1. **Local PC Body**
 2. **Cloud Brain**

-The local system performs perception and execution.
+The local system performs **perception and execution**.

-The cloud performs reasoning and planning.
+The cloud performs **reasoning, planning, and memory management**.

 ---